Frequently Asked Questions

 The following are answers to frequently asked questions from the WPE employers about the Uniform Dental Benefit.
 These FAQs will be revised as information becomes available.
 Sign up for ETF E-mail Updates to receive immediate notification of any changes to this information.

-Q. Will employers select whether to offer the Uniform Dental Benefit each year?
+Q. Are employers able to select whether to offer the Uniform Dental Benefit each year?

 A. Yes.
 Employers will choose whether to offer this dental plan to their entire employee group.
 There is no obligation for employers to participate in this plan.